 The Mae Hong Son Airport (airport code HGN) is in the northeast section of town, about 10 minutes from the town center.
 Tuk-tuks and songtaews, or pickups, are always waiting for passengers outside the airport.

-By Bus -- Non-air-conditioned buses connect with Pai (trip time 4 hr.; fare 72B) or beyond to the Chiang Mai Arcade Bus Terminal (trip time 8 hr.; fare 127B; tel.
-05324-2664).
-Bus service to Mae Sariang to the south leaves in the morning (trip time 4 hr.; fare 100B).
+By Bus -- Buses connect with Pai (trip time 4 hr.; fare 70B) or beyond to the Chiang Mai Arcade Bus Terminal (trip time 7 hr.; fare 350B).
+Buses to Mae Sariang to the south (trip time 4 hr.; fare 100B 200B) run about four times daily.
 The bus terminal in Mae Hong Son is on Khunlumprapas Road (the main street), about a kilometer south of the main intersection.

 By Car -- The 8-hour journey to Mae Hong Son from Chiang Mai is a pleasant mountain drive with spectacular views and some fun attractions.
 The road is winding but paved and safe, with places to stop for gas, food, and toilets, as well as scenic pull-offs.
 Take Route 107 north from Chiang Mai to Route 1095 northwest through Pai.